AI PR Descriptions: From Diff to Reviewable

 - If the diff is unclear about intent, say so — do not guess.

-The “do not invent tests” line is the load-bearing one.
+The “do not invent tests” line is load-bearing.
 Without it, almost every AI tool will hallucinate test coverage that doesn’t exist.
+Faster models (GPT-5.4, Sonnet at the cheap tier) drop the constraint more often than the flagship models, so watch the Test plan harder when you trade down for speed.

 Quality check